witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 ### Maintenance

 #### How to Make a Maintenance Report
 1. Click the plus on your user dashboard and select "Report."
+2. Or click on 'Report' in the navigation bar
-2. Fill in your name.
+3. Fill in your name.
-3. Fill in the venue where the issue took place (e.g., a lecture hall, a tutorial room, a conference hall or a laboratory).
+4. Fill in the venue where the issue took place (e.g., a lecture hall, a tutorial room, a conference hall or a laboratory).
 A dropdown will appear to assist you with inputting a valid venue.
-4. Select an issue type (e.g., Electrical, Ventilation, Pests and Rodents, Roofing and Ceiling, Other).
+5. Select an issue type (e.g., Electrical, Ventilation, Pests and Rodents, Roofing and Ceiling, Other).
-5. Write a short description of the issue.
+6. Write a short description of the issue.
-6. Click "Submit."
+7. Click "Submit."
 The input should clear.
-7. Press the back arrow in the top left corner to return to the user dashboard.
+8. Press the back arrow in the top left corner to return to the user dashboard.
-8. If you do not fill in every field then you can not submit the form.
+9. If you do not fill in every field then you can not submit the form.

-#### How to Work with Maintenance Logs

-1. Click "Maintenance" on your user dashboard.
-2. Arrive at the page with columns for "Scheduled," "In Progress," and "Completed."
-3. Click on a block that displays Venue: name, with a date.
-4. View the popup with detailed information.
-5. Edit fields such as Assigned to, date picker, and Status bar dropdown if necessary.
-6. You can search for staff users to assign tasks to.
-7. You can only assign a timestamp field in the "In Progress," and "Completed" statuses.
-9. Click "Save Changes" to save changes and reload the page or "Close" the popup to return without saving.
-10. Press the maintenance log page back arrow on the top left corner to return to the user dashboard.

 ### User Guide for Manage Bookings Page